(English) U.S. Trade and Development Agency (USTDA): Fiscal Year Appropriations Request

 Document Introduction

-The report begins with a signature from Secretary of State Marco Rubio, articulating the core of this administration's foreign policy commitment to reducing the federal deficit and improving the return on investment for American taxpayers.
-The Department of State's base budget request for FY 2026 is $28.5 billion (excluding rescissions), aiming to build a more effective and efficient Department by streamlining programs and operations.
-The report emphasizes the "aggressive reallocation" of resources to objectives that best serve U.S. interests, while achieving overall cost savings.
+The report begins with a statement signed by Secretary of State Marco Rubio, articulating the administration's core foreign policy focus on reducing the federal deficit and improving the return on investment for American taxpayers.
+The Department of State's base budget request for FY 2026 is $28.5 billion (excluding rescissions), aiming to build a more effective and efficient Department through streamlined programs and operations.
+The report emphasizes actively realigning resources to objectives that best serve U.S. interests while achieving overall cost savings.

-A dedicated chapter discusses the Department of State's ongoing "most comprehensive reorganization in decades," aimed at addressing agency bloat, functional overlap, and inefficiency, with the goal of establishing a more agile, focused Department that consistently puts American interests first.
-While the reorganization plan is not fully reflected in this budget request, it is evident in initial actions such as the elimination of the Bureau of Conflict and Stabilization Operations (CSO).
+A dedicated chapter discusses the most comprehensive reorganization of the Department of State in decades, aimed at addressing issues of bureaucratic bloat, functional overlap, and inefficiency, with the goal of creating a more agile, focused Department that consistently prioritizes U.S. interests.
+While the full reorganization plan is not yet reflected in this budget request, initial steps such as the elimination of the Bureau of Conflict and Stabilization Operations (CSO) are included.

 Furthermore, the report emphasizes evidence-based decision-making and performance management, detailing the strategic planning process, performance reporting mechanisms, and the application of data and artificial intelligence (AI) tools (such as StateChat, Northstar) in enhancing diplomatic efficiency.
-The report also outlines the planned takeover of the ForeignAssistance.gov platform and data quality improvement plans during the integration of USAID functions.
+The report also outlines plans for taking over and improving data quality on the ForeignAssistance.gov platform during the integration of USAID functions.